alexpapagrigoriou/brainfuck_compiler/README.md

 ### Build the compiler

-To build the Brainfuck compiler executable, run:
+To build the Brainfuck executable compiler, run:

 ```bash
 make
 ```

-This will produce an executable called bf.
+This will produce an executable called `bf`.

 ---